-- 1) The officers of the Heritage Commission shall be elected by the Commission annually at the first regular meeting following appointment of the new members by the Selectmen following a general election. - 2) The Officers of the Heritage Commission shall be as follows: - a) Chairman: The Chairman shall serve for one year and shall be eligible for re-election.
+- 1) The officers of the Heritage Commission shall be elected by the Commission annually at the first regular meeting following appointment of the new members by the Selectmen following a general election. - 2) The Officers of the Heritage Commission shall be as follows: - a.
+Chairman: The Chairman shall serve for one year and shall be eligible for re-election.
 The Chairman shall prepare agendas for Commission meetings, preside over meetings and hearings; shall be the official spokesman for the Commission; shall prepare an annual report; and shall perform other duties as customary to the office.
 The Chairman shall also appoint such committees as directed by the Commission, and shall affix his or her signature in the name of the Commission.
 The Chairman may vote in all cases where he/she does not have a conflict of interest.
 The Chairman is also authorized to sign and approve expenditures and submit payment vouchers to the Board of Selectmen.
-With the exception of the clerk's pay, expenses over \$50 and payments from grant funds shall be approved with the Commission prior to such expenses being incurred. - b) Vice Chairman: The Vice Chairman shall serve for one year and shall be eligible for reelection.
+With the exception of the clerk's pay, expenses over \$50 and payments from grant funds shall be approved with the Commission prior to such expenses being incurred. - b.
+Vice Chairman: The Vice Chairman shall serve for one year and shall be eligible for re-election.
 The Vice Chairman shall preside in the absence of the Chairman and shall have the full powers of the Chairman on matters that come before the Commission in the absence of the Chairman.
 At the discretion of the Chairman, the Vice Chairman may prepare an annual budget, maintain an accounting of the Commission's expenditures during the year and present the Commission's proposed budgets to the Selectmen and Budget Committee.
-The

-Vice Chairman shall be the official spokesperson for the Commission in the absence of, or at the request of, the Chairman.
+The Vice Chairman shall be the official spokesperson for the Commission in the absence of, or at the request of, the Chairman. - 3) Staffing

-- 3) Staffing - a) Recording Clerk: In accordance with RSA 673:16, the Heritage Commission, by majority vote, may appoint a non-member clerk, as deemed necessary, to carry out administrative work related to the proper and efficient implementation of Heritage Commission duties and obligations.
+Recording Clerk: In accordance with RSA 673:16, the Heritage Commission, by majority vote, may appoint a non-member clerk, as deemed necessary, to carry out administrative work related to the proper and efficient implementation of Heritage Commission duties and obligations.
 The Recording Clerk shall be considered a Town employee and shall be subject to the same employment rules as other employees of the Town.
-The Recording Clerk may perform the following tasks: - i) Maintain a record of all meetings, transcriptions, and findings of the Commission; - ii) Receive applications on behalf of the Commission which require action by the Commission; - iii) Deliver a copy of the draft minutes of each meeting to the Town Clerk by email for posting in the Commission's minutes record book within five (5) business days of the meeting as required by RSA 91-A:2, Section II; - iv) Deliver the draft meeting minutes to the Commission members by email within five (5) business days after each meeting to enable the members to review, correct, amend and approve the minutes in final form at a subsequent meeting of the Commission; - v) Deliver final approved minutes by email to the Town Clerk for posting in the Commission's minutes record book within five (5) business days of the Commission's approval as required by RSA 91-A:2, Section II.
-The Recording Clerk shall also send a copy of the Town Clerk email and final approved minutes to the Selectmen's Administrative Assistant for uploading in PDF format to the official town website; - vi) Draft correspondence as directed by the Commission or Chairman for the review and approval of the Commission as to content at a regular meeting before sending it; - vii) Prepare a draft Meeting Agenda for review by the Chairman before sending it to the members; - viii) Perform all such other administrative tasks as directed by the Commission. - b) Additional Staffing: The Heritage Commission may acquire additional staffing and/or consultants pursuant to its authority under RSA 673:16.
+The Recording Clerk may perform the following tasks:

+- a.
+Maintain a record of all meetings, transcriptions, and findings of the Commission; - b.
+Have draft minutes of each meeting available for the public within five (5) business days of the meeting as required by RSA 91-A:2, Section II; (amended 2024) - c.
+Deliver the draft meeting minutes to the Commission members by email within 48 hours before each meeting to enable the members to review, correct, amend and approve the minutes in final form at a subsequent meeting of the Commission; (amended 2024)

+- d.
+Deliver final approved minutes by email to the Town Clerk for posting in the Commission's minutes record book within five (5) business days of the Commission's approval as required by RSA 91-A:2, Section II. - e.
+Draft correspondence as directed by the Commission or Chairman for the review and approval of the Commission as to content at a regular meeting before sending it; - f.
+Prepare a draft Meeting Agenda for review by the Chairman before sending it to the members; - g.
+Perform all such other administrative tasks as directed by the Commission. - a) Additional Staffing: The Heritage Commission may acquire additional staffing and/or consultants pursuant to its authority under RSA 673:16.

-Section IV - Meetings
+Section IV - Meetings (amended and re-ordered - 2024)

-- 1) Regular meetings shall be held at the Danville Town Office Building at 7:30 p.m. on the second and fourth Wednesday of each month.
-The number of meetings per month may be changed by a majority vote of the Commission.
-Additional meetings, work sessions or changes to the regular schedule shall be allowed provided proper notice is given in accordance with RSA 91-A:2. - 2) Other meetings may be held on call of the Chairman, provided notice is given to each member at least 48 hours prior to the time of such meeting; 48 hours notice will be waived if, in fact, all members attend a special meeting called without such notice.
-A meeting may also be called by petition of three (3) members of the Commission.

-3) Non Public Meetings (amended - 2018)
+Policies and Procedures applicable to all meetings: (title added 2024)